golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/02-signup.md

 * **Desired outcome(s)**
   1. Understand how to add a single device to the console
-  2. Be able to access the credentials for use on your device.
+  2. Be able to access the credentials for use on your device
 * **Time Estimate:** 5 minutes

 ## Signup and Provision your first device